Alex-Chen-666/Group-66-1340GP/readme.md

     stalemate3.cpp:
         line61-82: recursion
     print_grid.cpp:
-        Corresponding code requirement:
+        We use vector in the type of a self-defined structure to store the game progress Plus, we highlight the row/block the player has chosen to assist analysis Corresponding code requirement:
             Data structures for storing game status (use vector) Dynamic memory management (use vector)
-            Generation of random game sets or events: line49
+            Generation of random game sets or events quick_game.cpp:

-    quick_game.cpp:
-        Corresponding code requirement:
+        We allow the player to choose the game mode they want Corresponding code requirement:
-            Generation of random game sets or events: line17 Dynamic memory management (use map)
+            Generation of random game sets or events Dynamic memory management (use map)